Meanwood: Sport and social activities

 Numerous sporting activities exist in Meanwood, including the Meanwood Valley Trail Race (a cross country race that has been going since 1996), amateur cricket and rugby league.
-Meanwood Cricket Club has existed since 1870, and their present ground since 1895.
-Meanwood Cricket Club are currently members of the Wetherby Cricket League and run 2 teams.
-They previously played in the Dales Council League where the club enjoyed a successful period from 1989 to 2002.
-The cricket club won the League Cup a then record six times - appearing in eight finals in the space of 12 years - and also claimed a League and Cup double in 1998.
+Meanwood Cricket Club has existed since at least 1870, and has played at their present ground since 1895.
+The club is ECB Clubmark accredited and are currently members of the Dales Council Cricket League, Airedale & Wharfedale Junior Cricket League, Leeds & Wetherby Junior Cricket League & West Yorkshire Women & Girls Cricket League.
+They run senior, women & girls, junior and disability cricket teams.
+The club enjoyed a successful period from 1989 to 2002 winning the League Pools Paper Mills Cup a then record six times – appearing in eight finals in the space of 12 years – and also claimed a League and Cup double in 1998.

 Notable residents

 Captain Lawrence Oates (of the ill-fated Scott expedition to Antarctica) often resided in Meanwood.
 There is a monument to his altruism close to Holy Trinity Church.
 The Lawrence Oates School (closed 1992) was named after him.
 In 2012, on the 100th anniversary of his death, a blue plaque was unveiled in his honour at Meanwood Park.

 Writer and critic Graham Holderness was born in Meanwood.